BrandynR/DuckHunt2020-AnARAdventure/README.md

 DuckHunt2020 is a full functional Augmented Reality 'Duck Hunt'-like experience.
 Complete with an intro menu, sound effects, visual effects, immersive augmented reality, infinite score counter and rounds, and even an easter egg with another game hidden inside this early build.

-## Things to Come
+## Things to Come...
 This will be an on going project to further expand the possibilities of casual free-play AR Games and my own technical development.
-I invite you to save this repo, get **[in touch](https://www.linkedin.com/in/brandyn-reindel-372b57102/)**, and **[follow me](https://twitter.com/Optimus_is_Me)**.
+I invite you to save **[this repo](https://github.com/BrandynR/DuckHunt2020-AnARAdventure)**, get **[in touch](https://www.linkedin.com/in/brandyn-reindel-372b57102/)**, and **[follow me](https://twitter.com/Optimus_is_Me)**.

 But most importantly, keep your eye for these features in future builds:

-- A High Score System
+- A High Score System in place.
 - 2 Player Mode (Co-op and V.S.)
    - A future build could see the ability to play with friends as you help each other reach new high scores.
    - Or better yet challenge someone to a little friendly competition.
 - Updated Terrain and Assets/Artwork.
-- More Levela
+- More Levels
    - That's a given!
 - More Game Modes (Time Attack, Target Challenge, Stay tuned to find out)

 - More Easter Eggs......have you found any yet?
 ![](https://i.imgur.com/KiqwRYe.jpg)

 In the future I plan on implementing the Vuforia Object Scanner app (if I can get the APK working correctly), or Vuforia Area Target Creator App with a LiDAR enabled device.
 With this I plan on using a real world 3D object like a rubber duck as the Image Target that sets the game to render, rather than a static image.
+Making DuckHunt2020 accessable to far more people and streamlining the intital setup.

 # Original Project Guidelines